 These are the categories of our moral emotions; things pertaining to them trigger our feeling that something is right or wrong.
 Due to a combination of genes, neurology and environment different people have moral emotions triggered by different things.
 It’s the combination of what and how strongly these 6 foundations are triggered by that gives rise to all our political dimensions, with the vast majority of people falling into two broad groups based on what causes their sympathies and judgements.
 The graph below shows how the liberal-conservative spectrum informs the first five of these traits.
 The foundations hold true across cultures, suggesting they are universal to humankind; we are probably born with a predisposition to be one point on the spectrum based on our personality, with some leeway to change the point as our brains develop in life.
 They are a definition of liberal and conservative at their most basic psychological level.
 The political and everyday meanings, at the national or cultural level, (are you ‘left-wing’ or ‘right-wing’, Republican or Democrat?) in turn map onto the foundations; a local event impresses upon our psychology producing a moral emotion in us; we then use this to decide policy.

-(Liberty/oppression was added later, it is not shown on the graph and I will not go into it here.
-It would fit as a horizontal line, both liberals and conservatives care about this equally, but like with Fairness it has a wrinkle as to how each view freedom.
-Both liberals and conservatives care about this extra dimension, as do libertarians, the only other majorly different group, who put emphasis on liberty over and above harm/care.
-Note that in the UK what Americans call libertarian we call liberal and what they call liberal we usually call simply left-wing, I will stick to the US terminology as it’s what Haidt uses and is standard in psychological research.)
+The only other group with a majorly different moral foundation profile is that of libertarians, who put emphasis on liberty over and above all other concerns.
+Note that in the UK what Americans call libertarian we call liberal and what they call liberal we usually call simply left-wing, I will stick to the US terminology as it’s what Haidt uses and is standard in psychological research.

-The graph also explains why it’s easier for right-wing politicians to win votes from liberals than it is for left-wing politicians to win votes from conservatives; because right-wing politicians care about the care/harm and fairness/justice foundations they are more likely to make enough rhetoric about them that matches the moral feelings of liberals, left-wing politicians are unlikely to make concessions to sanctity, group loyalty or authority that would attract conservative voters, and although their campaigns will be focused on care/harm and fairness/justice liberals often promote these at the expense of the other moral intuitions important to conservatives.
+The graph also explains why it’s easier for right-wing politicians to win votes from liberals than it is for left-wing politicians to win votes from conservatives; because right-wing politicians do care about the Care/harm foundation they are more likely to make enough rhetoric about them that matches the moral feelings of liberals, left-wing politicians are unlikely to make concessions to sanctity, group loyalty or authority that would attract conservative voters, and although their campaigns will be focused on Care/harm liberals often promote these at the expense of the other moral intuitions important to conservatives.